The Squeeze: Supply Chain Problems Have Charitable Organizations Feeling Pain Ahead Of Holiday Season

 Andre Thompson is in charge of purchasing the groceries.

-“We are basically competing with everyone else as a pantry — supermarkets, the household consumers,” Thompson said.READ MORE: Supply Chain Issues: How Global Shortages Are Affecting Consumers Nationwide
+“We are basically competing with everyone else as a pantry — supermarkets, the household consumers,” Thompson said.READ MORE: Supply Chain Shortages: 10 Things You May Have Trouble Finding In The 2021 Holiday Season

 It’s a daily process, with some close calls.

-Note: Editor’s note: This story first appeared on Nov.
-15, 2021.